Everything You Need to Know About Removing Upper Lip HairFebruary 17, 2023

 Ali says a common mistake her clients make when trying any hair removal method is not fully cleaning the upper lip area before.
 Be sure to wipe away all remnants of makeup, dirt and oil from the skin before removing your peach fuzz to avoid potential irritation.
-If you need a quick cleanse, a swipe of the Garnier SkinActive Water Rose Micellar Water with a cotton pad will do the trick.
+If you need a quick cleanse, a swipe of the Garnier SkinActive Micellar Cleansing Water All-in-1 with a cotton pad will do the trick.

 Apply a Thick Layer of Hair Removal Cream